Printed Perovskite Photovoltaics

 The secret to a truly ‘noteworthy’ solar cell, brought to you by CSIRO.
 VIDEO : Australian Renewable Energy Agency

-This project, funded by a $3.3 million grant from the Australia Renewable Energy Agency (ARENA) will translate these small scale laboratory outcomes to large area PSC modules that are stable, efficient and flexible, manufactured using scalable, industry relevant fabrication methods.
+This project (2018-2021) was funded by a $3.3 million grant from the Australia Renewable Energy Agency (ARENA) to translate small-scale laboratory outcomes to large-area perovskite PV modules that are stable, efficient, flexible, and manufactured using scalable, industry relevant fabrication methods.

-Perovskite solar cells (PSC) comprise next generation solar technology that has demonstrated promising performance in the laboratory, with record power conversion efficiency of lab cells on par with silicon solar cells.
-PSCs consist of several thin film layers, including the photo-active perovskite layer and other layers for transporting and collecting the charge generated when these cells are exposed to light.
-Translation of these high efficiency laboratory scale outcomes to large area, flexible solar modules manufactured uses the industry relevant method of roll-to-roll printing in air, a low cost process widely used in commercial printing.
-During this project, each layer in the PSC will be optimised for roll-to-roll printing, and new materials, ink formulations and packaging methods will be developed.
-These large area, printed modules will be tested against benchmarks for efficiency, durability and cost.
+Perovskite solar cells (PSCs) are a next-generation solar technology that has demonstrated promising performance in the laboratory, with record power conversion efficiency of lab cells on par with conventional silicon solar cells.
+PSCs consist of several thin layers, including the photo-active perovskite layer and other layers for transporting and collecting the charge generated when these cells are exposed to light.

-This project is innovative and beneficial to Australian manufacturing.
-By developing and demonstrating low cost production of large area PSC modules, this work is bridging the gap between the laboratory and industry.
+The project aimed to benefit Australian manufacturing by developing and demonstrating innovative low-cost production of large-area PSC modules, bridging the gap between the laboratory and industry.

-Professor Anita Ho-Baillie, School of Physics, Sydney University.
+Professor Anita Ho-Baillie, School of Physics, Sydney University, and Adjunct Professor at UNSW.

 Professor Jacek Jasieniak, Department of Materials Science and Engineering, Monash University.